syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Colorspace.md

 Essential PDF allows you to set the color spaces in the following different ways.

-* Document colorspace
+* Document Color Space
-* Graphics colorspace
+* Graphics Color Space

 ## Working with color space in document

-You can set the color space by using ColorSpace property in PDF document.
+You can set the color space by using Color Space property in PDF document.

 It supports the following types